jdjakub/phd-thesis/ch-bl.md

 The temporary infrastructure created in the preceding step may be enough to allow limited development in-system.
 However, it does not yet provide the barely tolerable programming experience we would need in order to feel comfortable ditching the platform.
 For this, an additional step is needed.

 To make programming in-system pleasant enough, we need a high-level programming language that executes on top of the system substrate.
-This means that programs and all their necessary runtime state will be stored in the system state and the execution will be done either by a compiler to the substrate's instruction set or an interpreter.
+This means that programs and all their necessary run-time state will be stored in the system state, while the execution will be done either by a compiler to the substrate's instruction set or an interpreter.

 ## Shortcuts for Low-Level Substrates
-For a programming system built atop a limited platform (\eg{} hardware), the temporary infrastructure may be the best tool that is available for programming.
+For a programming system built atop a primitive platform, such as hardware, the temporary infrastructure may be the best tool that is available for programming.
 In that case, we would write the compiler or interpreter directly using the instruction set.
 However, as long as the platform has higher capabilities or one has access to alternative platforms, this may not be optimal.
 When Paul Allen and Bill Gates wrote the famous BASIC programming language for the Altair 8800, they did not do this *on* the Altair, but instead used an Intel 8080 CPU emulator written and running on Harvard's PDP-10.
 The high-level language was thus developed *outside the system.*

 For Squeak, there was no need to write the Smalltalk interpreter in low-level VM bytecode when the language was already available \parencite{SqueakDev}: